Ōfuna Station

-Ōfuna station (大船駅, /ja/) is a railway station in Kamakura, Kanagawa, Japan, operated by East Japan Railway Company (JR East) and Shonan Monorail.
+Ōfuna Station (大船駅) is a railway station in Kamakura, Kanagawa, Japan, operated by East Japan Railway Company (JR East) and Shonan Monorail.

 Lines

 Ōfuna station is served by the Tokaido Main Line, Shōnan-Shinjuku Line, Negishi Line (Keihin-Tōhoku Line), Yokosuka Line, as well as the Shonan Monorail.
 It is 46.5 km from the terminus of the Tōkaidō Main Line at Tokyo Station.

 Station layout

 Ōfuna stationis an elevated station with five island platforms serving a total of 11 tracks.
 The connected Shonan Monorail station has a single bay platform.

 There are above-track station buildings at both ends of the platforms, toward Fujisawa and toward Totsuka, offering passage between lines inside the ticket gates.
 The Kashio River, which runs between the two current station buildings, is a city boundary, meaning that the end of the station near Fujisawa is in Kamakura, while the end toward Totsuka is in Sakae-ku, Yokohama.
 However, the station master's office is, as was before the station's rebuilding, on the Kamakura side, so the station is treated as a Kamakura station, and not considered to be within the city of Yokohama.

 The Fujisawa-side station building has the southern ticket gates and connects to East and West exits.
 The station building is connected by a passageway beside the building to the Shonan Monorail station.
 There is also a Midori no Madoguchi staffed ticket office and a View Plaza travel agency.

 In the Totsuka-side station building is the northern ticket gate, connected to the Kasama Entrance.